 Architecture¶

-liter-llm is a Rust-first monorepo.
-A small core library provides the LLM client and all provider integrations; a proxy and a CLI layer on top; eleven language bindings wrap the core via native extension mechanisms.
+Liter-llm is a Rust-first polyglot library.
+A small core crate provides the client surface and all provider adapters; a proxy crate and a CLI layer on top; 14 language bindings wrap the core via native extensions or the C FFI shared library.

 Crate graph¶